 However, in recognition of the broken world in which we live, God graciously allows divorce and remarriage in certain situations.
 What the Bible allows must be acknowledged and received by the people of God.
 May God’s Spirit do such a mighty work among His people that divorce becomes uncommon.
 May God’s Spirit also so work among His people that those who have experienced the grief of divorce will always know the love and encouragement of their fellow believers in Christ.

 G. N. Barkman received his BA and MA from BJU and later founded Beacon Baptist Church in Burlington, NC where has pastored since 1973.
 In addition, Pastor Barkman airs the Beacon Broadcast on twenty radio stations.
-He and his wife, Marti, have been blessed with four daughters and are expecting their ninth grandchild.
+He and his wife, Marti, have been blessed with four daughters and nine grandchildren.